bwhitmire55/samp-account/README.md

 }
 ```

-And that's it!
 Anytime a user logs into their account, their information will be loaded from the database and into the corresponding variables.
 Likewise for disconnecting, their data will be updated inside the database.

 NOTE: The variables do no reset themselves, so you should zero-out their values upon the player exiting the server.